Sports Coach Logo Sports Coach Training Principles Fitness Components

 Here is a quote from the RFU (2007)[2] position statement of youth strength training:

-Young rugby players need a long-term, comprehensive skills and conditioning program that includes well planned and supervised strength training from an early age.
-This is desirable for all young players who might eventually play club rugby as adults; it is essential for young players who aspire (realistically) to play at the elite level.
+Young rugby players need a long-term, comprehensive skills and conditioning program that includes well-planned and supervised strength training from an early age.
+This program is desirable for all young players who might eventually play club rugby as adults and essential for young players who aspire (realistically) to play at the elite level. .

 Professional rugby players are increasingly large and powerful.
-England international forwards and backs in 2003 weighed, on average, 109 kg and 90 kg respectively, compared with 100 kg and 83 kg for their counterparts in 1991.
-A higher proportion of this additional weight in modern players is lean body mass, so more collisions generate more force.
-(England Rugby Injury and Training Audit 2002-04).
+In 2003, England's international forwards and backs weighed, on average, 109 kg and 90 kg, respectively, compared with 100 kg and 83 kg for their counterparts in 1991.
+A higher proportion of this additional weight in modern players is lean body mass, so more collisions generate more force (England Rugby Injury and Training Audit 2002-04).

-To compete in the professional game, a young player must often become bigger, nearly always stronger, and more resistant to injury through the use of a strength training program.
+To compete in the professional game, a young player must often become bigger, nearly always stronger, and more resistant to injury through a strength training program.

-Most players in England will not have been introduced to this type of training until 16, and in many cases, 18 years old.
+Most English players are not introduced to this type of training until they are 16 and, in many cases, 18 years old.
 The player is then often "fast-tracked" through a strength programme to prepare him for the rigours of the adult game.
-This is potentially harmful to the player if the necessary foundation work has not been done to enable him to tolerate the loads.
+Failure to do the necessary foundation work to enable him to tolerate the loads could harm the player. .

-Young athletes are making the same mistake as many in the 1950s and 60s.
-They attempt to "play themselves into shape".
-With high sports demands and forces acting on young bones, ligaments, and tendons, sport-related injuries have started to increase.
-Often the injury is due to being physically unprepared to participate.
+Young athletes make the same mistakes as many in the 1950s and 60s: Attempting to "play themselves into shape."
+With high sports demands and forces acting on young bones, ligaments, and tendons, sports-related injuries have started to increase.
+Often, the injury is due to being physically unprepared to participate.
 Optimal resistance (strength) training may be crucial to preventing injuries in high school athletes.

 By the early 90s, people realized young athletes needed to prepare their bodies as they were not able to meet the demands, and resistance (strength) training might be of help in preparation and injury prevention (Fleck & Kraemer (2003)[1])